Flat feet (fallen arches)

 Key facts

-- Flat feet have lower than normal arches, and appear flat against the ground.
+- Flat feet have lower arches than normal and appear flat against the ground.

 - Flat feet can develop with age, as wear and tear on the feet causes the arch to drop.